furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 In this workspace, there are 16 different components, where 11 are used in this backend project.
 Let's take a deeper look at one of the interfaces, like `profile`.
 The interface of the `profile` component is split into two different files/namespaces.
-One of them contains the exposed functions in the interface and the other one contains the exposed specs.
+One of them contains the exposed functions in the interface and the other one contains the exposed specs:
-*
 ```clojure
 (ns clojure.realworld.profile.interface
   (:require [clojure.realworld.profile.core :as core]))